trenskow/donot/README.md

 # Transforms

 Currently [pug](https://github.com/donotjs/donot-transform-pug) and [Stylus](https://github.com/donotjs/donot-transform-stylus) transforms are available.
-Also a [minifier](https://github.com/donotjs/donot-transform-minify) transform is available.
+Also a [minifier](https://github.com/donotjs/donot-transform-minify) and an [ES2015](https://github.com/donotjs/donot-transform-es5) transform is available.

 > See section "Customizing" below on how to implement your own transforms.